The Ultimate Multnomah Falls Guide

 Haystack Rock in Cannon Beach, Oregon.

-• Winter: While not an ideal time due to how cold it is, you’ll experience minimal to no crowds (which isn’t a bad thing).
-You may also experience the rarity of seeing Haystack with a coating of snow.
+• Winter: While not an ideal time due to the cold and potential for snow, you’ll experience little to no crowds (which isn’t a bad thing).
+You may also experience the rarity of seeing Haystack Rock with a coating of snow blanketing it.

-• Spring: This is when we were here and we found the weather to be perfect.
-It was a bit chilly in the morning but around mid-morning it began to warm up.
-Also, crowds weren’t bad and parking was plentiful.
+• Spring: This is when my wife and I were here and found the weather to be perfect.
+It was a bit chilly in the morning but it warmed up quickly.
+Best of all, crowds were minimal and parking was plentiful.

 Haystack Rock in Cannon Beach, Oregon.